-This Osprey Tropos 32 Backpack Review is about a completely new versatile pack on the market launched for Fall 2017.
+This Osprey Tropos 32 Backpack Review is about a completely new versatile pack on the market launched recently.
 It comes with a kickstand, and with a trampoline mesh back which offers the best possible ventilation.

 Key features & benefits

 - Integrated kickstand on the bottom keeps pack upright.

 - Peripheral frame and suspended trampoline style mesh.